SAP-samples/btp-s4hana-buildcode-rap-buildapps/documentation/buildcode/service/README.md

 ## Add a Projection of **Conversation** to the Incident Service

+If you don't have Conversation entity in your service scheme, then you have to add it.

 1. Choose **service.cds** file and make sure that it's open in graphical modeler.

     ![](./images/explorer.png)